-MXSERVER, from Tygart Technology, is a Big Data cloud-enabled and virtualised video and photographic analysis solution incorporating face recognition.
+MXSERVER, from Tygart Technology, is a Big Data cloud-enabled and virtualised video and photographic media analysis solution incorporating facial recognition.

 - It can be run and maintained in most virtualised environments and can be hosted in a public cloud, private cloud or installed on local servers.